patrickjohncyh/fashion-clip/README.md

                        catalog=my_catalog)
 ```

-The second abstraction is the __`FashionCLIP`__ class, which takes in a CLIP-like model and an `FCLIPDataset`
+The second abstraction is the __`FashionCLIP`__ class, which takes in a Hugging Face CLIP model name and
-and provides methods to perform tasks such as multi-modal retrieval, zero-shot classification and localization.
+an `FCLIPDataset`, and provides convenient functions to perform tasks such as multi-modal retrieval,
+zero-shot classification and localization.
 The initialization parameters for `FashionCLIP` are as follows:

 ```
 model_name: str -> Name of model OR path to local model